-One of the difficulties of the English language is that some verbs are followed by the gerund (ex : doing) and others are followed by the infinitive (ex : to do).
-Other verbs, however, can be followed by both.
+One of the difficulties of the English language is to know whether to use a gerund (ex : doing) or an infinitive (ex : to do).

 Generally speaking we can use the following rules: